rdsea/T4UME/README.md

 T4UME includes a two-step UML2JSON - JSON2Java transformation engine.
 The design rationales of the UML2JSON Step are
 - full control on UML2JSON transformation rules
-- generation of POJO Java classes to instantiate runtime objects with a simple structure to obtain a easy-to-read serialization in JSON.
+- generation of POJO Java classes to instantiate runtime objects with a simple structure to obtain an easy-to-read serialization in JSON.

-Alternative, existing solution (e.g., EMF2JSON https://github.com/emfjson/emfjson-jackson), that serialize EMF-based Java Objects, generate a complex JSON structure resulting in very limited customization and reuse of the resulting JSON output.

-It generates a JAVA source code and APIs (UML2Java step) that is further extended with Google GSON library.
-The resulting Java file can be executed to invoke GSON and obtain the JSON representation of the input UML Model.
+UML2JSON generates a JAVA source code and APIs (UML2Java step) that import the Google GSON library.
+The resulting Java program can be executed and generates a JSON representation of the input UML Model in the IDE console.

-In particular, T4UME extracts information in JSON from of UML Classes and InstanceSpecifications (depicted on Class Diagrams).
+In particular, UML2JSON transforms UML Classes and InstanceSpecifications into JSON.
-Domain-specific information introduced via applied UML Profile are also extracted.
-Indeed T4UME is capable to read stereotypes applied to Classes and InstanceSpecifications model elements.

 The tool ia designed to work with UML and to adapt to different domains brought by applied UML Profiles.
+Indeed, UML2JSON is capable to read stereotypes applied to Classes and InstanceSpecifications model elements so that domain-specific information introduced via applied UML Profiles are also extracted.

 This work is partially funded by the H2020 Project U-Test http://www.u-test.eu/.
 U-Test aims at enabling Model-Based Testing (MBT) of IoT Cloud Cyber-Physical Systems under uncertainty.